FathZulfaAli/rasa-pos/README.md

 - **Offline Capability**: Uses SQLite3 for database management.
 - **Modern UI**: Built with Next.js for a fast and intuitive interface.
-- **Storage Management**: Efficiently manage and track inventory levels.
+- **Inventory Management**: Efficiently manage and track inventory levels.
 - **Sales Tracking**: Monitor and analyze sales data.

 ## Usage